RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 ### Play!
 - **Make sure that "Direct Monitor" on your USB Audio Interface is "off" (pushbutton out for Behringer UM2).**
+- For Jamulus, **listen and play to the mix coming from the server.**  Your brain will quickly adapt to any delay, up to a point.
 - If you run a simultaneous video call to see each other, don't use it for audio - all call participants should mute their mics.

 ### Wrap Up